ltguillaume/chromium-winupdater/README.md

   To do this, copy/rename `Chromium-WinUpdater.template.ini` to `Chromium-WinUpdater.ini`, then uncomment the 3 lines of the desired alternative release (by removing the `;`).
 - __NOTE:__ WinUpdater has not been tested with other Chromium releases, but you can try changing the three variables and see if it works, or ask for help by creating an issue.
 - `Chromium-WinUpdater.ini` contains a `[Log]` section that shows the results of the last update check and update action.
-- Sometimes Windows will show a **Security Alert** dialog: `Revocation information for the Security certificate for this site is not available`.
-This may happen if the website certificate has been recently renewed, _or_ if the website has actually been compromised.
-WinUpdater should show you a dialog on top of that, asking you if you want to continue or not.
-If this happens often, you can tell WinUpdater to ignore these checks by setting `IgnoreCrlErrors` to `1` in the .ini file under `[Settings]`:
+- Windows may show a `Security Alert: Revocation information for the Security certificate for this site is not available` dialog _without the context that WinUpdater tried to make this connection_.
+This can happen because you have enabled the non-default option `Check for server certificate revocation` in the Windows `Internet Options` (tab `Advanced`).
+However, WinUpdater should show you a dialog on top of that, asking you if you still want to continue.
+If this happens often, you can tell WinUpdater to automatically continue when this dialog pops up by setting `IgnoreCrlErrors` to `1` in the .ini file under `[Settings]`:
   ```ini
   [Settings]
   IgnoreCrlErrors=1